daphnevee/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 C	| 2021-01-01T00:00:00.000Z	| 3 | ramen
 C	| 2021-01-07T00:00:00.000Z	| 3 | ramen

 In the second CTE labeled as ```ranked_rows```, first, a ```DENSE_RANK()``` window function was applied on the resulting table of the first CTE (i.e. ```joined_tables```) and was used to assign ranks for each row partitioned by Customer ID, with each partition sorted in descending order according to the date they made the order to put the highest values (i.e. the latest order date) at the top.
 The ```DENSE_RANK()``` window function was more applicable in acquiring the desired results as there are no gaps in ranking the values and it allows for duplicate rows, especially with the ```order_date``` column since it only displays the date and not the specific time the order was made which would useful in uniquely distinguishing each record.
 An *alias* of ```rank_number``` was also given to provide a more descriptive column name for the results.
 Second, a ```JOIN``` clause was also used in this query to combine the resulting table of the first CTE and the members table, based on their related column ```customer_id```, in order to display the ID of the customer, the date they made an order, the date they joined as a member from the members table, the ID of the product as well as the name of the product they ordered.
 In joining the two tables, *aliases* were also given, i.e. ```x``` for the ```joined_tables``` table and ```y``` for the members table, so as to make the query more readable.
-Lastly, a ```WHERE``` clause was used to filter the records based on the condiition where the customer made an order *before* they joined as a member of the restaurant's loyalty program.
+Lastly, a ```WHERE``` clause was used to filter the records based on the condition where the customer made an order *before* they joined as a member of the restaurant's loyalty program.
 The query then produced the following results: customer_id | order_date | join_date | product_id | product_name | rank_number :---------: | :--------: | :-------: | :--------: | :----------: | :---------:
 A | 2021-01-01T00:00:00.000Z | 2021-01-07T00:00:00.000Z | 1 | sushi | 1